PaloAltoNetworks/pan-os-python/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-Palo Alto Networks Device Framework could always use more documentation, whether as part of the
+The PAN-OS SDK for Python could always use more documentation, whether as part of the
-official Palo Alto Networks Device Framework docs, in docstrings, or even on the web in blog posts,
+official pan-os-python docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 The main documentation is in the `docs` directory and the API reference is